featured image

 }

-🔴 Danger: Setting m_running = true before start() is critical.
-If the thread starts and enters the loop before m_running is set, it would see false and exit immediately.
-The std::atomic<bool> guarantees that the worker thread sees the true value even though it was written on a different thread — no mutex required.
+Setting m_running = true before calling start() is essential.
+If the thread starts and enters the loop before the flag is set, it sees false and exits immediately. std::atomic<bool> guarantees that the worker thread sees the written value even though it was written on a different thread — this is the happens-before guarantee that atomics provide, without any mutex.

 void ImuSensor::processSensorLoop() {